rubymonsters/webapps-for-beginners/source/13-validations.md

 Note that we call `to_s` ("to string") on the `name`.
 This is useful because there might not be any value stored on `params[:name]`.
 In this case we'd get `nil`, which does not know the method `empty?`.
-We therefor turn a potential `nil` value into an empty string first.
+We therefore turn a potential `nil` value into an empty string first.
 Of course, if there's a string stored on `params[:key]`, then `to_s` would just return the same string.

 The `if` statement then checks if the given `name` already is included in the names in our file: the array returned by `read_names`.
-(We had implemented this method in order use it in our `get` route for displaying all the names, and now we can just re-use it here.)
+(We implemented this method in order use it in our `get` route for displaying all the names, and now we can just re-use it here.)
 If we already have the name, then, again, we just add a message to the session, and redirect.